 All components of alchemlyb are designed to work together well with minimal work on the part of the user.
 To make this possible, the library deals in a common data structure for each dHdl and u_nk, and all parsers yield these quantities in these standard forms.
-The layout of these data structures allow for easy stacking of samples from different simulations while retaining information on where each sample came from using e.g. pandas.concat().
+The common data structure is a pandas.DataFrame.
+Normally, it should be sufficient to just pass the dHdl and u_nk dataframes from one alchemlyb function to the next.
+However, being a DataFrame provides enormous flexibility if the data need to be reorganized or transformed because of the powerful tools that pandas makes available to manipulate these data structures.